 MONICA: Has St. Bonaventure met your expectations so far?

 FR.
 ROSS: Yes!
 I was very interested in higher ed ministry, and I’ve been exposed to many aspects of that here.
 I’ve done everything from teaching a Clare College class to University Ministries work to assisting with advancement events.
 St. Bonaventure impresses me most in terms of the culture – steeped in tradition so much that I can really feel it.
 That struck me right away.
 When I meet with students, I often ask them why they chose St. Bonaventure and they tell me their experiences when they visited compelled them to come.
 I can relate to that.

 MONICA: Describe one thing you’ve gained from your experience at SBU.

-BR.
+FR.
 ROSS: I have observed Franciscan life in its many forms.
-I have lived in community with Friars.
+I have lived in community with friars.
 I have witnessed professors and staff living out Franciscan lives.
 And, I see our students developing their Franciscan values in their own lives.
 All of those show me how to be a better Franciscan in the future.

 MONICA: You have expressed a special interest in alumni and advancement activities.
 Have you had any opportunities to be involved in those?

 FR.
 ROSS: Yes, shortly after I arrived I attended the Devereux golf outing at Holiday Valley.
 I met some wonderful people there and had a great time.
 I’ve also attended athletic events, the Meet the Deans program in Rochester, was involved in the social gathering in Silver Spring, and went on the New York Harbor cruise.
 I’m looking forward to many more.